Eagle head with USA Flag v1

 Travis Burns

-Vice Chair – Army Veteran (Korea Service & Gulf War) AVHOF-2019
+Chair – Army Veteran (Korea Service & Gulf War) AVHOF-2019

 Travis Burns enlisted in the US Army Infantry in 1987, serving on the Korean Demilitarized Zone and in the Gulf War.
 His civilian career included operations and sales in the transportation and rental equipment industries.
 An author, veteran peer support and resource navigator, Travis Burns focuses on moral injury and veteran suicide.